apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 - Dependency download in job
 - Build job (JAR package)
 - Build image
-- Push the image to the remote warehouse
+- Push the image to the remote repository

 **For users: Just click the cloud-shaped online button in the task list**

 ![](/blog/relx/operation.png)

-We can see a series of work done by StreamPark when building and pushing the image.: **Read the configuration, build the image, and push the image to the remote warehouse...** I want to give StreamPark a big thumbs up!
+We can see a series of work done by StreamPark when building and pushing the image: **Read the configuration, build the image, and push the image to the remote repository...** I want to give StreamPark a big thumbs up!

 ![](/blog/relx/step_details.png)